Orostachys spinosa (L.) Sweet

 Dunce's Caps, Dunce Cap, Chinese Dunce Cap, Spiny Pennywort

 Cotyledon spinosa (basionym), Cotyledon erubescens, Crassula spinosa, Orostachys erubescens, Sedum erubescens, Sedum spinosum, Umbilicus erubescens, Umbilicus spinosus

-Orostachys spinosa is a small, very slow-growing succulent with low, spiny, globose, grey rosette up to 4 inches (10 cm) in diameter at maturity.
+Orostachys spinosa is a small, very slow-growing succulent with low, spiny, globose, grey rosette up to 4 inches (10 cm) in diameter.
 The fleshy, grey-green leaves, with white, soft, spiny tips, are arranged in a symmetrical, crowded pattern around the rosettes.
-Racemes of small, insignificant, greenish-yellow flowers are produced on short stems up to 12 inches (30 cm) tall, from the center of the rosettes.
+Racemes of small, insignificant, greenish-yellow flowers are produced on short stems up to 12 inches (30 cm) tall from the center of the rosettes.
 This succulent is monocarpic and the individual rosette dies once it flowers, but new offset rosettes are usually developed first.

 USDA hardiness zones 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care